July 14, 2022

 What language can you use to interrupt a harasser?

-How can you approach a stranger in a way that is respectful and fruitful?
+How can you start a conversation with a stranger in a respectful way?

 We share strategies for being an ally, speaking up, and stopping harassment at the gym and beyond.